What is an Analyst Relations programme?

-Analyst Relations gives technology firms increased brand awareness and is a powerful sales enabler.
-Analysts influence over 50% of technology buying behavior and act as sources for media.
-Investors tell us they value the opinion of analysts greatly when making investment decisions.
+Analyst Relations gives technology firms increased brand awareness and a powerful sales enabler.
+Analysts influence over 50% of technology buying behaviour and act as sources for media.
+Investors tell us they value the opinion of analysts significantly when making investment decisions.

 Are there any other advantages?

 Industry analysts are not only there to support your customers’ critical decision making, but they’re also there to support you: the technology provider.
 Analyst firms provide their technology provides customers with comprehensive, often 360° insight about customers, technologies, markets, competitors, target industries and business processes.
 The insight to be gained is ‘on demand’ by nature and, if well leveraged, will help you make superior decisions, regardless of how fast they follow one another.